-Fr.
-Hannaway was transferred to St. Ann's Parish in Naples in August 1992 and Father Herold Feltman was appointed interim priest.
+Father Hannaway was transferred to Saint Ann's Parish in Naples in August 1992 and Father Herold Feltman was appointed interim priest.

-The Augustinian Community from Philadelphia answered the Bishop's call for a priest to lead the community as pastor.
-Fr.
-John Deary, O.S.A. was selected to be the new pastor.
-He arrived in Cape Coral on August 1, 1993.
+The Augustinian Order from Philadelphia answered the Bishop's call for a priest to lead the community as pastor.
+Father John Deary, OSA was selected to be the new pastor and began his assignment on August 1, 1993.

-On July 8, 1995, the first Mass was celebrated in the new hall.
-Shortly after this, Fr.
-John announced that Fr.
-Tom Pohto, O.S.A., had been appointed parochial vicar.
-Fr.
-Tom arrived August 25, 1995.
-Fr.
-Tom left us on June 1, 1997 to begin his new ministry as pastor of Our Lady of the Miraculous Medal on Pine Island.
+On July 8, 1995, the first Mass was celebrated in the new hall, Father John announced that Father Tom Pohto, OSA has been appointed parochical vicar on August 25, 1995.
+Father Tom left us on June 1, 1997 to begin his new ministry as pastor of Our Lady of the Miraculous Medal on Pine Island.
 Subsequent parochial vicars were: Father John Sheridan, OSA; Father Jim Wenzel, OSA and Father Frank Gallogly, OSA.

-With the opening of the church hall, the office was moved to a trailer on the property.
+With the opening of the Church Hall, the office was moved to a trailer on the church property.

-However, on April 12, 1999, the new permanent parish office was completed.
-In late September 2000, approximately 150 members and friends of our community flew to Rome for the Canonization of St. Katharine Drexel.
-The Mass was said in St. Peter's Square on October 1, 2000.
+On April 12, 1999, the new permanent parish office was completed.
+In late September 2000, approximately 150 members and friends of the community flew to Rome for the Mass of the Canonization of Saint Katharine Drexel.
+Mass was celebrated in Saint Peter's Square on October 1, 2000.

-During the celebration of St. Katharine's Feast Day in 2003, groundbreaking was held for the church sanctuary.
-Construction began later that year.
+During the celebration of Saint Katharine's Feast Day in 2003, groundbreaking was held for the church sanctuary and construction began later that year.
 The sanctuary was dedicated by Bishop John J. Nevins on November 13, 2004.
-The building has stained glass windows which depict the life of our patroness, St. Katharine Drexel.

-In May of 2009, we began construction of a new Faith Formation Center on the West end of the property, with a ground breaking ceremony with our Faith Formation students, parents and teachers.
-On the weekend of October 31-November 1, 2009 we held the Dedication of the Faith Formation Center.
+In May of 2009, construction began for a new Faith Formation Center on the west end of the property with a groundbreaking ceremony which included many parishioners, Faith Formation students, parents and teachers.
+On the weekend of October 31-November 1, 2009 the building was dedicated and named Deary Hall.